ThienLuong1101/assignmen1cna/README.txt

 next time
 work on redirect request, bad request (shouldn't cache), max-age

 why the cache image doesn't show cache hit?
 I realize because of the given code structure using text mode 'r' binary files like images can't be properly read in text mode using .readlines() expects text content with line breaks

-301 will be cached
-302 will not be cached only if they have a positive max-age value.

-//code logic
-if 301 or 302 is found in status line set is_redirect  = True
-extract max_age
-when max-age = 0 no cache
-it should be max-age=0, 404, and 302 no cache? =>

 I have 2 small modifies for the original code: